 We discovered this beautiful hidden beach after a tip-off from a local that Om beach is the beach to go to if you want to get away from the crowds.

-What is There To Do Here?
+What To Do Here?

 - Om Beach is a long stretch of golden sand backed by lush greenery and lined with a good few beach restaurants also offering places to stay.
 There is just enough to do if you have kids with you too.
 My two teenagers had a ball exploring all the coves, swimming in the sea and playing frisbee.
 Frisbee is about as energetic as Om beach gets.